 This post contains affiliate links.
 See full disclosure here.

 Click on any product image or bold underlined words to shop!

-Nontoxic Wooden Cars: These cute cars and planes are made from nontoxic wood and paint.
-Baby E has the cute blue plane.
-He loves how the wings can move (they are attached with bungees).
-This toy is really sturdy, and the paint has never chipped at all (no one wants their baby playing with toys when the paint chips!).
+Nontoxic Wooden Vehicles: These cute cars and planes are made from nontoxic wood and paint.
+Baby E has the cute little plane.
+He loves how the wings can move (they are attached with bungee).
+These feel really sturdy, and the paint has never chipped at all.

 Skip Hop Explore & More Follow-Me Bee Crawl Toy: This developmental toy is so adorable and it encourages your baby to crawl!
 It is perfect for pre-crawling babies, beginner crawlers, and even advanced crawlers as it moves in different patterns.